November 12-December 31, 2021

 - Arrive Early: You should arrive at least 1 hour before departure.
 Or, arrive earlier and stay late exploring Bryson City's festive downtown.
 Take photos on the caboose and browse the shops.
 Many restaurants are within walking distance.

-- For passengers who need special assistance for wheelchair accessibility, there is one car with hydraulic lift and golf cart for transportation from parking area.
+- For passengers who need special assistance for wheelchair accessibility, there is one car with a hydraulic lift and golf cart for transportation from the parking area.
 Be sure to call well in advance to make arrangements at 800-872-4681.
-Once arriving at the depot, be sure ticket office is aware of your need for assisted boarding.
+Once arriving at the depot, be sure the ticket office is aware of your need for assisted boarding.

 Directions: From downtown Asheville, it's 65 miles (allow 1.5 hours to drive) to the depot in Bryson City (for GPS, use 45 Mitchell St. Bryson City, NC for parking area).
 It's also convenient to stay in the Sylva or Cherokee areas.

 Arrive early and find much to do in the charming small town of Bryson City - including shops, museums, restaurants, and lots of fudge!
 See our Bryson City Guide.
 Also, go to the Bryson City website for more.

 Get your photo by the caboose in downtown, a couple of blocks from the depot!